robertschmidt54/AdvancedUnixTutorial/README.md

     Hello Jess
     Hello Jack
     Hello Jenn

  2) Write a for-loop that uses command substitution to loop over the first three names in names.txt (located in the `data` directory) (hint: use `head -3)`.
     Output should be:
     Hello Alice
     Hello Bob
     Hello Carl

  3) Adapt the for-loop from 2) to write the output for each name to a file named \<name\>.txt (pro tip: make a new directory to contain all the text files).

 # Slurm and the HPC.
 Much of what you probably want to do requires a lot of computational resources.

-Luckily Iowa State provides us with some great computational resources (In fact we are using them right now!).
-You can find out more about what kind of machines they have here(https://www.hpc.iastate.edu/systems).
+Luckily, Iowa State provides us with some great computational resources (In fact we are using them right now!).
+You can find out more about what kind of machines they have [here](https://www.hpc.iastate.edu/systems).

-We will assume you have access (if you don't there is a link to sign up on the [homepage](https://www.hpc.iastate.edu/).
+We will assume you have access to a cluster (if you don't there is a link to sign up on the [HPC homepage](https://www.hpc.iastate.edu/), you may have to talk with your PI).

 To access one of the clusters you can use the `ssh` command you used to get into this session.
 Just replace the `@hpc-class...` with the correct cluster.

 ### Let's talk about Slurm
-Slurm is a job manager that Iowa State uses to run your scripts on the cluster in an orderly fashion.
+Slurm is a job manager that Iowa State uses to run your scripts in an orderly fashion.

 A Slurm script is just like any other bash script, but you need to add some extra lines at the beginning: